Opto-isolator: Bidirectional opto-isolators

 All opto-isolators described so far are uni-directional.
 Optical channel always works one way, from the source (LED) to the sensor.
 The sensors, be they photoresistors, photodiodes or phototransistors, cannot emit light.
 But LEDs, like all semiconductor diodes, are capable of detecting incoming light, which makes possible construction of a two-way opto-isolator from a pair of LEDs.
 The simplest bidirectional opto-isolator is merely a pair of LEDs placed face to face and held together with heat-shrink tubing.
 If necessary, the gap between two LEDs can be extended with a glass fiber insert.

 Visible spectrum LEDs have relatively poor transfer efficiency, thus near infrared spectrum GaAs, GaAs:Si and AlGaAs:Si LEDs are the preferred choice for bidirectional devices.
 Bidirectional opto-isolators built around pairs of GaAs:Si LEDs have current transfer ratio of around 0.06% in either photovoltaic or photoconductive mode — less than photodiode-based isolators, but sufficiently practical for real-world applications.

 Types of configurations

 Usually, optocouplers have a closed pair configuration.
 This configuration refers to optocouplers enclosed in a dark container wherein the source and sensor are facing each other.

 Some optocouplers have a slotted coupler/interrupter configuration.
 This configuration refers to optocouplers with an open slot between the source and sensor that has the ability to influence incoming signals.
 The slotted coupler/interrupter configuration is suitable for object detection, vibration detection, and bounce-free switching.

 Some optocouplers have a reflective pair configuration.
 This configuration refers to optocouplers that contain a source that emits light and a sensor that only detects light when it has reflected off an object.
 The reflective pair configuration is suitable for the development of tachometers, movement detectors and reflectance monitors.

-The later two configurations are frequently referred to as 'optosensors'.
+The later two configurations are frequently referred to as optosensors or photoelectric sensors.